-AWS offers several service to help businesses review, manage and optimize their costs, as well as help accounts maximize investments in any reserved services.
-Watching this course, you’ll learn what different billing and cost management services are available, what they do, and when they can best help you.
+AWS offers several services to help businesses review, manage and optimize their costs, as well as help accounts maximize investments in any reserved services.
+Watching this course, you’ll learn about the various billing and cost management services available, what they do, and when they can best help you.

 By the end of this course, you should be able to:

 - Identify the different cost management services and support plans in AWS

 - Describe the unique features and benefits that each service and support plan provides